dince16/BashScripting/README.md

 # BashScripting
-A compilation of all basic bash scripting projects completed during my time at IDS
+A compilation of all basic bash scripting projects completed and in progress